 Full-time employees accumulate twelve sick leave days per year.
 Part-time employees accrue sick leave pro-rata.

 The Court offers medical, dental and vision insurance coverage to employees and their dependents.
-There are six medical plans, two dental plans and one vision plan available.
+There are nine medical plans, two dental plans and one vision plan available.
 The Court makes a substantial contribution toward the insurance premiums.

 Employee Assistance Program

 Employees may use this program for up to six visits per incident per year at no cost to the employee.
 The services provided are completely confidential.

 - Flexible Spending Plan (qualifying medical, dependent care, and transportation expenses).